jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Friendship may, and often does, grow into love, but love never subsides into friendship.
+The energy of the mind is the essence of life.
-- Lord Byron
+- Aristotle

-Updated on: [10/26/2022]
+Updated on: [10/27/2022]
 <!-- #quoteEnd -->
 </pre>